Documentation status

 Project Configuration¶

-The project directory is also where the main SAXS UI meets the supporting applications: cluster folders, component metadata, saved PDF calculations, and fit artifacts all end up tied back to the same project state.
+The project directory is also where the main SAXS UI meets the supporting applications: cluster folders, component metadata, electron-density or contrast-mode artifacts, saved PDF calculations, and fit results all end up tied back to the same project state.

 What a project captures¶